pre-142-training/r4ds-courses/tabular-data.md

 - The colon `:` is a handy shortcut to create a vector that is a sequence of integers from the first number to the second number (inclusive).
-- Many R functions and operators automatically work with multi-element vector arguments.
+- Many R functions and operators automatically work when you input with multi-element vectors.
 - Long vectors wrap around.
 (Your screen may have a different width than what is shown here.)
 - Look at the `[ ]` notation.
-The second output line starts with 23, which is the 24^th element of the vector.
+The second output line starts with 26, which is the 26^th element of the vector.
 - This notation will help you figure out where you are in a long vector.

 Elementwise operations on a vector
 ========================================================
+  - An operation is elementwise (or element-wise) if the action you perform on a vector produces a vector with the same dimensions as the original.

-  - This multiplies each element of `1:10` by the corresponding element of `1:10`, that is, it squares each element.
+  - The code below multiplies each element of `1:10` by the corresponding element of `1:10`, that is, it squares each element.

 ```r